home-assistant/home-assistant.io/source/_integrations/livisi.markdown

 ## Device Discovery

 All devices are automatically discovered and included by the integration.
-If you include a new device in LIVISI SmartHome, it will automatically appear in Home Assistant after a few minutes.
+If you include a new device in LIVISI SmartHome, the device will automatically appear in Home Assistant after a few minutes.